 The course starts with introduction lectures and two GIS practical’s.
 Most of the time the students will work in groups on the assignment.
 There will be three Question&Answer sessions (Q&A) with the supervisors.
 At the second Q&A session the working groups have to deliver and present a proposal about the method to use for the case study.
 This proposal will be commented in the week after.

 The result of this case study will be a report and an oral presentation at the end of the course.
 The report has to include system boundaries, methodology and steps in the analysis as well as the results of the case study and some conclusions and discussion.
-The course will include an exam with a written part and a digital practical part with the GIS application.
+The course will end with a written exam.

 Final grades are expressed by means of a figure between 1 and 10, rounded to the nearest half.
 The grade 5,5 cannot be granted.
 Grades between 5,01 and 5,49 are rounded to 5,0 and grades between 5,50 and 5,99 are rounded to 6,0.